-Damon J. Phillips (717 Uris Hall; diphillips@columbia.edu) is the Lambert Family Professor of Social Enterprise and the Co-Director of the Tamer Center for Social Enterprise at Columbia Business School.
-In addition to teaching this course, he also teaches entrepreneurship at the MBA and undergraduate level, PhD coursework, and executive education.
-His research includes work on career mobility and how one's background affects entrepreneurial success.
-His pre-academia experience includes working as an engineer, teaching GED math, and helping to lead a family high tech manufacturing business whose employees included people with criminal records.
+Damon J. Phillips (diphillips@columbia.edu) is a Senior Research Scholar with the Tamer Center at Columbia Business School, where he was also a full professor from 2011 till 2021.
+In 2015, he led the creation of CBS' ReEntry Acceleration Program (REAP).
+He is currently a Professor of Management at Wharton while continuing his work on REAP at Columbia.
+His research includes work on employment and entrepreneurship of formerly incarcerated people.
+Before academia he worked as an engineer, taught GED math, and helped to lead a family high tech manufacturing business whose employees included people with criminal records.
 He has a BS from Morehouse, master's degrees from MIT and Stanford, and a PhD from Stanford.